What You Should Know About Seeking Health Care

-During the height of the pandemic, many healthcare systems and patients postponed non-emergency, in-person care in order to keep patients and providers safe and to ensure care for COVID-19 patients.
-As we see a decline in cases of COVID-19, the below recommendations are to help ensure that non-emergency healthcare resumes safely.
+During the height of the pandemic, many healthcare systems and patients postponed non-emergency, in-person care to keep patients and providers safe and to ensure care for COVID-19 patients.
+As we see a decline in cases of COVID-19, the below recommendations are to help ensure that non-emergency health care resumes safely.

-- Is It Safe to Go to your Doctor or Hospital?
-Talk with your healthcare provider about your provider’s facilities and the precautions they are putting in place to keep patients safe.
-Healthcare providers are making preparations to care for you safely.
-By now, healthcare facilities should have established special procedures for cleaning and disinfecting.
+- Is it safe to go to your doctor or hospital?
+Talk with your health care provider about your provider’s facilities and the precautions they are putting in place to keep patients safe.
+Health care providers are making preparations to care for you safely.